A Driven Tagged Particle in Asymmetric Exclusion Processes: Notation and Results

-Our main result is on the signs of the drift and the speed of the tagged particle. \begin{theorem} Consider the asymmetric exclusion process (ASEP) with a tagged particle.
+Consider the AEP with a driven tagged particle.
 Let the jump rates for the red particles satisfy \ref{Asmp:positive} and \ref{Asmp:attractiveness}.
-Then, there exist nearest-neighbor jump rates $q(\cdot)$ for the tagged particle and an ergodic invariant measure $\nu_e$ for the environment process viewed from the tagged particle.
-Under $\mathbb{P}^{\nu_e,q}$, we have \begin{enumerate}[label=\alph*.] \item the tagged particle has a negative drift: $q(-1)>q(1)$, \item the tagged particle has a positive speed under $\mathbb{P}^{\nu_e,q}$. \end{enumerate} \end{theorem}
+Then, there exist nearest-neighbor jump rates $q(\cdot)$ for the tagged particle and an ergodic invariant measure $\nu_e$ for the environment process viewed from the tagged particle such that, under $\mathbb{P}^{\nu_e,q}$, we have \begin{enumerate}[label=\alph*.] \item the tagged particle has a negative drift: $q(-1)>q(1)>0$, \item the tagged particle has a positive speed under $\mathbb{P}^{\nu_e,q}$, that is,